EricTurnerDev/desktop-scripts-bb/README.md

 ## Scripts

 * imgur - Upload images to Imgur from the command line.
+* paprika-to-recipesage - Import recipes from Paprika to RecipeSage.
 * postgresql-backup - Dump a postgresql database.
 * snapraid-aio — All-in-one SnapRAID script for managing a DAS (Direct Attached Storage).
 * youtube-download — Download YouTube videos by channel or video URL.